 Across Personal Tax within Practice, there has been a significant drive to fill manager and senior manager level roles.
 More recently, this has slowed somewhat and there has been a focus on compliance seniors - any individuals with solid experience in the field are being valued more than those wishing to push their way to the top.

 The Audit in General Practice market has seen a particular demand to fill Audit Senior roles, and we anticipate this to continue for the foreseeable future.
 We have seen an increase in senior level vacancies compared to the start of 2019, particularly around Senior Manager/Partner Designate level.
-With the majority of positions being down to growth, this is a positive sign for the Public Practice market moving forward.
+With the majority of advisory jobs being down to growth, this is a positive sign for the Public Practice market moving forward.

 The opportunity to work from home or work flexibly is still slowly becoming the norm in General Practice, though not at the rate being seen at the bigger firms.
 As more adopt this, it will start to become more of a criteria when professionals are considering a move.
 There is now more emphasis on staff welfare than ever before, with many firms placing a focus on initiatives such as mental health awareness week and updating their flexible working policies

-Solid experience in Xero, Quickbooks or Sage remains an essential skill when you are looking for a new role in a Bookkeeping or Accounts function.
+Solid experience in Xero, Quickbooks or Sage remains an essential skill when you are looking for a new advisory jobs role in a Bookkeeping or Accounts function.
 Also, despite the establishment of Outsourcing as a key service line for Accountancy firms (Bookkeeping & Management Accounts preparation for small to medium sized companies), many firms are growing teams where employees will prepare both management and statutory accounts.

 Across Personal Tax within General Practice, the top skills have included experience of non-domicile and non-residents.
 Those wishing to specialise in compliance have begun to get more gateways as Tax Compliance Manager roles have come available in the last two or three months.
 Further to this, there has been a shortage of mixed tax senior level candidates.